History of the 13th Bromley Boys' Brigade Band

 2008 saw the Corps playing Bb instruments, the first occasion since 1980 when we first switched to valve instruments plus celebrating the 13th Bromley Company's Sixtieth Birthday with an Anniversary Reunion on the 10th May 2008.
 On Saturday 31st May 2008 we were invited to participate at the London BB Stedfast Associations commemoration of the Boys' Brigades 125th Anniversary, as the oldest uniformed youth organisation in the world.
 The celebrations taking place at the Historic Dockyards in Chatham, Kent.

 In 2009 we were invited to participate in the Drum Corps United Kingdom Finals as part of the 30 years celebration since the organisations inception, being the only UK Drum Corps still active from the original corps membership of 1980.
 This subsequently has lead to a resurgence and now regular participation in the DCUK Championships.
 In 2015 The Pacemakers won their very first DCUK 'A' Class Championships and were runners-up in the inaugural Drum Line Battle.
-2016 saw the Corps attain their highest ever recorded score in over 35 years and again runners-up in the:- DCUK's Drumline Battle.
+2019 saw the Corps attain their highest ever recorded score in over 40 years and DCUK A Class Champions for the third time.

 During the past seven decades the list of achievements and events have been too numerous to mention them all.
 It’s been a very exciting time and through it all we are still very proud to be traditional Brigade Company's' representing The Boys’ Brigade and Girls' Brigade in St. Mary Cray.